 What parents need to know

-Parents need to know that this popular teen comedy seems to endorse such boys-gone-wild stuff as underage drinking/drugging, reckless vehicle operation, and youthful sex, though such activities are mostly kept to the margins.
+Parents need to know that Teen Wolf is a popular '80s teen comedy that seems to endorse such boys-gone-wild stuff as underage drinking/drugging, reckless vehicle operation, and youthful sex, though such activities are mostly kept to the margins.
 Girls are briefly shown in bras and panties.
 There are references to homosexuality, including the pejorative “fag” tossed casually around, even by the nice-guy hero.
 Viewers hoping for more intensity are barking up the wrong werewolf movie; no real horror here.
-The sequel, Teen Wolf 2 (sometimes bundled on the same DVD) is much the same but doesn’t have the virtue of Michael J. Fox in the lead -- Jason Bateman played a cousin instead.
+The sequel, Teen Wolf Too (sometimes bundled on the same DVD) is much the same but doesn’t have the virtue of Michael J. Fox in the lead -- Jason Bateman plays a cousin instead.

 What's the story?